Mississippi Religious Freedom Restoration Act (RFRA)

 Bisexual and Transgender community

-On 2014-JAN-31, the Mississippi Senate debated and passed the first draft of their bill by a vote of 48 to 0.
-During debate, there was no mention that the bill would facilitate discriminate against individuals in the LGBT community and other groups.
+On 2014-JAN-31, the Mississippi Senate debated and passed the first draft of their RFRA bill by a vote of 48 to 0.
+That is, all the Senate Democrats voted with all the Republicans in favor of the bill.
+During debate, there was no mention that the bill would facilitate religiously-based discrimination against individuals in the LGBT community, and in other groups.
 1

 This means that a business could legally discriminate against LGBTQ people if it claims that such discrimination is motivated by their 'sincerely held religious belief.'
 This bill legitimizes discrimination and segregation in Mississippi state law."
 2